oat-sa/extension-tao-encryption/README.md

 #### 2. Setup decryption

-In order to decrypt your results use the fallowing script by passing a delivery id.
+In order to decrypt your results use the following script by passing a delivery id.

 ```bash
  $ sudo -u www-data php index.php 'oat\taoEncryption\scripts\tools\DecryptResults' <delivery_id>